AltropInc/alt/doc/script/OutputFormatting.md

 【<ins>&nbsp;&nbsp;&nbsp;1.23&nbsp;&nbsp;&nbsp;</ins>】<br>
 the underline effect is not applied to the starting and the ending characters.

-#### Apperance Formatter
+#### Appearance  Formatter

-The following members are used for text apperance:
+The following members are used for text appearance:

 | name      | values  | Description                                                         |
 |:--------- |:------- |:-------------------------------------------------------------- |